paritytech/parity-bridges-common/deployments/README.md

 Following accounts are used when `westend-millau` bridge is running:

-- Millau's `George` signs relay transactions with new Westend headers.
+- Millau's `George` and `Harry` are signing relay transactions with new Westend headers.

 Following accounts are used when `rialto-parachain-millau` bridge is running:

 - RialtoParachain's `Bob` signs RialtoParachain transactions which contain messages for Millau;
 - Millau's `Bob` signs Millau transactions which contain messages for RialtoParachain;
-- Millau's `George` signs complex headers+parachains+messages relay transactions on Millau chain;
+- Millau's `Iden` signs complex headers+parachains+messages relay transactions on Millau chain;
 - RialtoParachain's `George` signs complex headers+messages relay transactions on RialtoParachain chain.

 ### Docker Usage